eschmitt88/GenSecVideoWall/README.md

 ----------

 To run this application, you need to have Python installed on your machine along with the libraries mentioned above.
 You can then run the `app.py` file using the Python interpreter.

-Please note that this is a basic overview based on the provided code snippet.
-For more detailed information, please refer to the comments and documentation in the source code.